barskhianfannie/Airport-Simulation/README.md

 # Airport Simulation

-This program implements a queue data structure to provide the user with arbitrary analytics on a ficticious Airport simulation.
+This program implements a queue data structure to provide the user with arbitrary analytics on a fictitious airport simulation.

 Testing Documentation: